 In May 2005, the FASB issued FASB Statement No. 154, "Accounting Changes and Error Corrections - A Replacement of APB No. 20 and FASB Statement No. 3."
 Among other changes, Statement 154 requires that a voluntary change in accounting principle be applied retrospectively with all prior period financial statements presented on the new accounting principle, unless it is impracticable to do so.
 Statement 154 also provides that (1) a change in method of depreciating or amortizing a long-lived nonfinancial asset be accounted for as a change in estimate (prospectively) that was effected by a change in accounting principle, and (2) correction of errors in previously issued financial statements should be termed a "restatement."
 The new standard is effective for accounting changes and correction of errors made in fiscal years beginning after December 15, 2005.
-Early adoption of this standard is permitted for accounting changes and correction of errors made in fiscal years beginning after June 1, 2005.
-Adoption of this pronouncement is not expected to materially impact the Company.
+Adoption of this pronouncement did not affect the Company.